 The City agrees to a telecommuting program that will provide for 80 hours per calendar year of telecommuting hours to be used in accordance with City policy.
-The provisions of the policy shall not trigger any right of grievance or appeal.
-K. Classification and Compensation Studies
+While unit members are invited to participate in policy formation, the terms and conditions are subject to management approval before the program will be implemented.
+Additionally, Tthe provisions of the policy shall not trigger any right of grievance or appeal.
+This will be a pilot program which shall terminate upon the expiration of this MOU Once approved, a copy of the policy governing this program will be attached as an addendum to this MOU